-Is corporate sustainability more than just a fad?
-Sustainability is the word on a lot of big corporations lips, but is it all PR spin or deep into the core of businesses?
+Is corporate sustainability just a fad?
+Sustainability is the word on a lot of big corporations lips, but is it all PR spin or deeply intrinsic to the core of businesses?

-We joined the SCMP Redefining Hong Kong Debate Series and hear from Pat Dwyer of The Purpose Business, Roger Lee or TAL Group, Michael McComb of SAP Greater China and Ellie Tang of New World Development to hear about some of these pressing issues.
-And to understand if the pressure to deliver profit and meeting customer expectations is prevailing over the embrace of corporate sustainability.
+We joined the SCMP Redefining Hong Kong Debate Series and heard from Pat Dwyer of The Purpose Business, Roger Lee or TAL Group, Michael McComb of SAP Greater China and Ellie Tang of New World Development to hear about some of these pressing issues.
+And to understand if the pressure to deliver profit and meeting customer expectations prevails over corporate sustainability.

 As individuals, consumers, parents, and employees, it is easy to point the finger and say that companies are greenwashing, but maybe they are in fact acting responsibly.
 Ice in Antarctica is melting, farmers are dying from hunger, renewable energy is still not widely adopted – so then again, maybe they are not.

-It is undeniable that the world, including companies, have started to wake-up.
-Promising statistics are cropping up, like 1 Billion consumers across the globe will make 50% or more of their purchases based on sustainability as one of the top three decision triggers by 2020.
-But even with studies showing that purpose driven companies are outperforming their counterparts, there is still some way to go before sustainability will become mainstream.
+It is undeniable that the world, including companies, has started to wake-up.
+Promising statistics are becoming commonplace, like 1 billion consumers across the globe will make 50% or more of their purchases based on sustainability as one of the top three decision triggers by 2020.
+But even with studies showing that purpose-driven companies are outperforming their counterparts, there is still some way to go before sustainability will become mainstream.

 1. Redefine the why and the purpose